-Where a matter arises at a meeting in which you have an interest in Appendix B, you must declare the interest.
+Where a matter arises at a meeting which relates to an interest in Appendix B, you must declare the interest.
 You may speak on the matter only if members of the public are also allowed to speak at the meeting but must not take part in any vote on the matter unless you have been granted a dispensation.